mui/material-ui/packages/pigment-react/README.md

 });
 ```

-Zero-runtime will replace the callback with a CSS variable and inject the value through inline style.
+Pigment CSS will replace the callback with a CSS variable and inject the value through inline style.
 This makes it possible to create a static CSS file while still allowing dynamic styles.

 ```css
 .Heading_class_akjsdfb {